ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 <span class="firstcharacter">R</span>ecently, I've been working on a
 [project](https://github.com/explosion/prodigy-openai-recipes/) that involves
 prompting large language models (LLM) like GPT-3 to obtain zero- and few-shot annotations for named entity recognition and text categorization.
-There, we demonstrated how prompt-based interfaces found in the likes of [ChatGPT](https://openai.com/blog/chatgpt/) can still be useful for structured prediction tasks.
+We demonstrated how prompt-based interfaces found in the likes of [ChatGPT](https://openai.com/blog/chatgpt/) can still be useful even for structured prediction tasks.
 Usually, a prompt goes like this (as in the case of text categorization):

 ```
-fsfw
+From the text below, determine whether or not it contains a recipe.
+If it is a recipe, answer ACCEPT.
+If not, answer REJECT.

+Your answer should only be in the following format:

+answer: <string>
+reason: <string>

+Below are a some examples (only use these as a guide):

+Text:
+"""
+Cream cheese is a delicious food.
+"""

+answer: REJECT
+reason: The text doesn't talk about a recipe, it only
+describes cream cheese as a delicious food.

+Here is the text that needs classification

+Text:
+"""
+Just add 1 clove of garlic, 2 cups of rice, then heat them in a pan
+with butter to make fried rice.
+"""
 ```

 Then GPT-3 will return something like:

 ```
-Answer:
-Reason:
+answer: ACCEPT
+reason: The text is a recipe that talks about cooking fried rice.
 ```

 I want to highlight two properties in our prompt: